Kosciach/KosciachTools/SceneChanger.md

 <h3 align="center">Setup</h3>
 <p align="center">

-  To make `CanvasGroupController` work correctly all steps must be followed:
+  To make `SceneChanger` work correctly all steps must be followed:
   - Create canvas with an image.
   - Stretch this image to cover the whole screen.
   - Change image color if needed.
-  - Add CanvasGroupController component.
+  - Add SceneChanger component.
-  - Set CanvasGroupController enter animation.
+  - Set SceneChanger enter animation.

   Or add provided prefab as child of the canvas.
 </p>